 More Details on Projects:

-The Woonasquatucket River has a lot going for it.
+The Woonasquatucket River, affectionately called the Woony, has a lot going for it.
 The lower portion of the river runs through the heart of urban Providence and creates a place for everyone to enjoy nature right in the city.
-On the other hand, as an industrial river, there are some dangers however, because of the Woony’s use to power industry.
-The WRWC wants people, especially kids to use and enjoy the wonderful natural resources right outside their homes and schools, but we must ensure that they do so safely.
-We teach everyone the Dos and Don’ts of the Woonasquatucket,” and hope to continue improving the health of our river by connecting people to nature in a meaningful, respectful way.
+There are some dangers however, because of the Woony’s use to power industry.
+The WRWC wants people in the community, especially kids, to use and enjoy the wonderful natural resources right outside their homes and schools, but we must ensure that they do so safely.
+We teach everyone the “Dos and Don’ts of the Woonasquatucket,” and hope to continue improving the health of our river by connecting people to nature in a meaningful, respectful way.

 Environmental and Science Education at Every Level:

 Fish in the Classroom: Student says goodbye to her fish friend at the William D’Abate Elementary School Fish Release 2017.

 Fish in the Classroom – Elementary School students learn science by raising brook trout in their classroom during the year and then releasing them into the Woony River.
 Students observe the brook trout lifecycle, watching their fish develop from an egg to a swimming fish.
 In the process, they gain a passion for science, wildlife and their local watershed through a series of interactive hands-on lessons such as:

 - Experimenting with a stormwater and watershed model

 - Building their own dream streams

 - Running through a fish ladder obstacle course, and